kl2806/devfest-data-science-track/level_1.md

     Events:

 Whoa!
 We now have tangible data for January 1<sup>st</sup>.
-To make things simpler, let's use the 'Mean Temperature', 'Max Temperature', 'Min Temperature', 'Dew Point', 'Average Humidity', 'Maximum Humidity', 'Minimum Humidity', 'Precipitation', 'Wind Speed', 'Max Wind Speed', and 'Max Gust Speed' variables (also known as fields) from here out.
-Let's write a function that can scrape one HTML file given its name.
+For simplicity, let's use the 'Mean Temperature', 'Max Temperature', 'Min Temperature', 'Dew Point', 'Average Humidity', 'Maximum Humidity', 'Minimum Humidity', 'Precipitation', 'Wind Speed', 'Max Wind Speed', and 'Max Gust Speed' variables (also known as fields) from here out.
+We can write a function that can scrape one HTML file given its name.

     fields = ['Mean Temperature', 'Max Temperature', 'Min Temperature',\